-Rather than receiving direct funding from Congress to complete work in a geographic area, the center received funds from and managed projects for other agencies that hired the center or contractors to complete work related to the specific areas in which the center had experience or knowledge.
-At the same time, HQUSACE sometimes assigned the center missions or provided funding for the center to maintain a mandatory or technical center of expertise.
+Rather than receiving direct funding from Congress to complete work in a geographic area, the center received funds from and managed projects for other agencies that hired the center or contractors to complete work related to the specific criteria and other process improvements clearly helped the center achieve this.
+After entering the APIC competitions, the center lowered its overhead rates to less than 30 percent for the first time, and customer satisfaction increased.